Layshia Clarendon: Activism

 In 2015, Clarendon won Outsports' "Female Hero of the Year", for using their platform in support of LGBTQ+ people in sports.
 Clarendon stated that they wish to "open closet doors for women across sports".

 In 2017, Clarendon discussed the issues within the WNBA in regards to the inclusion of LGBTQ+ people.
 Clarendon stated that during their early career playing for the Indiana Fever, the team was attempting to include LGBTQ+ individuals by participating in a "Diversity Night" during Pride month, which Clarendon felt was confusingly named, as a way to avoid the true purpose of Pride month.
 As Clarendon began playing for other teams, they stated that they saw the league becoming more accepting of the LGBTQ+ community.

-In 2020, the WNBA and the Players Association branded the upcoming season "Social Justice Season", to emphasize issues including race, gun violence, LGBTQ+ advocacy.
+In 2020, the WNBA and the Players Association branded the upcoming season "Social Justice Season", to emphasize issues including race, gun violence, and LGBTQ+ advocacy.
 Clarendon was named as one of the players on the league's Social Justice Council, which was tasked with engaging community conversations, advocacy, and education on topics surrounding social justice.

 The beginning of the 2020 season saw Clarendon involved in protest around the shooting of Breonna Taylor and the "Say her Name" campaign which had begun in 2014.
 Black Lives Matter was also a predominant message and was visible on the courts during the season.

 The Commissioner of the WNBA, Cathy Engelbert, has shown her support for Clarendon by saying, "We are so proud that Layshia is part of the WNBA and we know that their voice and continued advocacy will not only support and help honor and uplift many other non-binary and trans people."
 The New York Liberty and the WNBA players' union have also shown their support for the transition.
-The owner of the New York Liberty team, Joseph Tsai released a statement supporting Clarendon saying that they are "a proud embodiment of our belief that our strength lies in our truth and no one should live constrained by societal boundaries."
+The owner of the New York Liberty team, Joseph Tsai, released a statement supporting Clarendon saying that they are "a proud embodiment of our belief that our strength lies in our truth and no one should live constrained by societal boundaries."

 Personal life

 In 2017, Clarendon married Jessica Dolan.
 Clarendon and Dolan announced the birth of "#babyC" on December 25, 2020, and have not released the name or assigned sex at birth of the baby.
 Clarendon later stated they were raising "Baby C" with gender expansiveness.

 Circa 2020, Clarendon came out as non-binary.
-Clarendon uses she/her, they/them and he/him pronouns.
-In 2015, Clarendon identified as "black, gay, female, non-cisgender and Christian".
+Clarendon uses they/them, he/him, and she/her pronouns.
+In 2015, Clarendon described themself "black, gay, female, non-cisgender and Christian".

 In 2021, Clarendon underwent chest masculinization surgery to remove breast tissue.